Frequently Asked Questions

 Q. What are you actually looking for in the College of Arts & Sciences' Writing Supplement?

-A. Appropriately referred to as the “Why Cornell” essay, the wording of the 2019-2020 Writing Supplement prompt for Cornell's College of Arts & Sciences (A&S) has changed a bit but the intent stays the same as in recent years.
-It is:
+A. Appropriately referred to as the “Why Cornell” essay, the 2020-2021 Writing Supplement prompt for Cornell's College of Arts & Sciences (A&S) is:

 Students in the Arts and Sciences embrace the opportunity to delve into multifaceted academic interests, embodying in 21st century terms Ezra Cornell’s “any person…any study” founding vision.
 Tell us about the areas of study you are excited to explore, and specifically why you wish to pursue them in our College.